 At the heart, we are an activist think tank.
-Our work focuses on three primary areas: our groundbreaking research, our ability to influence and change institutions, and innovative approaches to hands-on training.
 Whether we’re spearheading an interdisciplinary research project, training finance professionals to understand gender lens investing, or collaborating with a seminary president to publish a book about God’s economy, we spend time in great conversations.
 We listen.
 We keep track of it all.
 We follow up.
 Great conversations create the ideas, the connections, and the human relationships required for action.

-We do our work by building bridges to and shaping the institutions where people work.
-The work requires the sensitivity to bridge and translate and the ability to create contexts which push new thinking.
+We do our work by building bridges and creating contexts which push new thinking.
 Criterion’s values of grace, hospitality, and the power of invitation have defined our work for the past fourteen years.
 We know how to invite and welcome strangers with such radical hospitality that all can participate in imagining and creating new possibilities.